UPC 6 91852 74713 9

 Pi-UpTimeUPS provides the following capabilities:

 1) Battery backup power and UPS.
-Pi-UpTimeUPS provides continuous operations for up to twelve (12) hours using two 18650-3000 mAh fully charged batteries (as measured on a Pi-3 model B board.)
-The run time will vary depending on the model of the Raspberry Pi being used and the peripherals connected to the Raspberry Pi.
+Pi-UpTimeUPS provides continuous operations for up to ten (10) hours (depending on battery type used).
+On tests done, we have measured around twelve (12) hours using two 18650-3000 mAh fully charged batteries (as measured on a Pi-3 model B board, with Wi-Fi and Bluetooth on.)
+The run time will vary depending on the model of the Raspberry Pi used and the peripherals connected to the Raspberry Pi.
 Batteries take approximately 5 hours to charge.
-The time can be extended by using larger capacity batteries.
+The larger the battery size the longer the UPS run time.

 2) Provides steady power to the Raspberry Pi.
 Pi-UpTimeUPS protects the Raspberry Pi from brown-outs as well as power failures preventing unwanted downtime.
 Pi-UpTimeUPS accepts power input from an external power source and charges its batteries at the same time it provides clean uninterrupted power to Raspberry Pi.
+A new power source is not needed.
 The same power source to a Raspberry Pi can be used with the Pi-UpTimeUPS board.
+Make sure the power source is connected to the Pi-UpTimeUPS board and not the Pi power port.
+This enables Pi-UpTimeUPS to charge the battery and Power the Pi at the same time.

 3) Automatic recharge.
-Pi-UpTimeUPS recharges the battery when the power comes back on after a failure.
+Pi-UpTimeUPS recharges the battery when the power comes back on after a power failure.

 5) Power Reset switch.
-Pi-UpTimeUPS allows a restart of the Raspberry Pi.
+Pi-UpTimeUPS allows a restart of the Raspberry Pi after a software shutdown or whenever needed.
 With Pi-UpTimeUPS, there is no need to plug or unplug the external power source to reset the Pi.
 A Power-Reset switch on Pi-UpTimeUPS resets the Pi after a shutdown.
-A red LED flashes to signal the Pi reset.
+A red LED turns on to signal the Pi power reset.
+There is also an additional connection for an external reset switch.
+Should you plan to use an external switch or encase the Pi (with Pi-UpTimeUPS) in an enclosure, you can use this connection point to connect an external reset switch.
+The external switch has to be normally off, with momentary on toggle.

 6) Battery Protection.
 The battery is protected in several ways: